Can You Claim ITC on Free Gifts?

 • Record keeping:

 Documents are one of the foundational units in tax claims.
-ITC requires proper documentation for claims throughout the year, especially during audits.
+ITC also requires proper documentation for claims throughout the year, especially during audits.

 • Monetary limits

-Adherence to the Rs.50,000 limit per financial year makes gifts under ITC thus a tax reduction.
+Adherence to the Rs.50,000 limit per financial year makes gifts under ITC, thus a tax reduction.

 • Consultancy